 UNCITRAL is composed of representatives from the sixty member states.
 Previously, the membership was twenty-five nations, but as June 14, 2004, it increased to the current sixty.
 Each member is elected by the General Assembly for a six-year term.
 Membership of UNCITRAL is structured to be representative of geographic regions, economic systems and legal systems.

-To see more background and reference works available at Diamond Law Library, including older editions, please try these searches on Pegasus:
+To see more background and reference works available at Law Library, including older editions, please try these advanced catalog searches on Clio:

 You can find a selected list of publications below.